The Best of Everything

 IMDb entry.
 Brian's Drive-In Theater page.

 Bennett, Lou.
 Joan's Hollywood bodyguard.
 Berg, Phil.
 Joan's agent at the time she was re-negotiating her 1931 contract with MGM.
-(US)
+(Ultimate Star)

 Bergman, Ingmar.
 Author Carl Johnes (Crawford: The Last Years) was friends with Joan in the mid-1970s and at that time tried to get her to appreciate Bergman's Cries and Whispers: I had told her how much I admired [the movie], which I had seen several times.
 When it finally appeared on her cable television, she made sure to watch it carefully.
 She never understood it and I spent almost a half-hour trying to explain what I thought it meant, why I was so moved by it, and how beautiful I found this story of three anguished sisters living on an estate in Sweden around the turn of the century.
 She listened patiently to my arguments, and then, having obviously resigned herself to my hopeless stupidity, said, "I still say it's about a bunch of dykers."